jbapple/libfilter/README.md

 ![](https://github.com/jbapple/libfilter/workflows/c-cpp/badge.svg?branch=master)

-This repository provides implementations of blocked Bloom filters and elastic filters for C, C++, and Java.
-Blocked filters use slightly more space than traditional Bloom filters but are much fasterm while elastic filters can scale to any size, even if the final size is not known in advance.
+This repository provides implementations of blocked Bloom filters and taffy filters for C, C++, and Java.
+Blocked filters use slightly more space than traditional Bloom filters but are much faster, while taffy filters can scale to any size, even if the final size is not known in advance.

 Example usage in C: